adamzzq/tp/docs/UserGuide.md

 the daily operation of a restaurant in a digitalised way, including order taking, menu management and order statistics.

 If you are well-versed with CLI and can type fast, DinEz can help to coordinate the various tasks and allow you to access all the necessary information in one application.
-The CLI is also reliable and simpler to operate than a traditional GUI.
+The CLI is also more reliable and simpler to operate than a traditional GUI.

 * [Quick start](#quick-start)